IOC vs Existing Systems

 Panel / Device Layer Smart panels, smart breakers, smart plugs, smart relays, lighting controllers.

-IOC Boundary Layer Identity, priority, safe envelope, local enforcement, refusal, restoration, and proof at the actual demand boundary.
+IOC Boundary Layer Identity, dynamic criticality, safe envelope, local timing, local evaluation, refusal logic, restoration, and verification at the actual demand boundary.

-Physical Load Layer Lighting, pumps, heaters, chargers, irrigation valves, laundry, routers, equipment, motors, and routine loads.
+Physical Load Layer Lighting, pumps, heaters, EV charging-zone support equipment, irrigation valves, laundry, routers, gateways, controllers, access systems, equipment, motors, and routine loads.

 Where the Confusion Happens